Egida/Fatebot-v0.2.2/README.md

 <strong>I scan on my private netowrk in SSH range, And comment a function of running session.(That why bot is not join The server.)</strong>
 <img src="assets/scanprocess.png" alt="SSH scan">

-# Add more IP range in "scan.go"
+# Add more IP range

-(1) Add your new ip range in to The group of const varible.
+(1) Go to "scan.go" file in pkg folder.
+Add your new ip range in to The group of const varible.

 		var_name = "224." //224.0.0.0 - 224.255.255.255
 		or